Swara Bhasker Birthday Special: 10 Strong and Honest Quotes by the Actress That Will Leave You Inspired | 🎥 LatestLY

 Swara received further praise and love with her amazing role play in another romantic-drama Raanjhanaa (2013).
 She is the recipient of several honors for her performances.
 She won Screen Awards twice and has been nominated for Filmfare Award on three occasions.
 Her leading roles in the independent films Nil Battey Sannata (2016) and Anaarkali of Aarah (2017) earned her more applause.
 She featured in much-loved film Veere Di Wedding in the lead role.
 Apart from her acting career, Swara and her brother Ishan Bhasker launched their production house Kahaaniwaaley in January 25, 2019.
 Malaika Arora, Shraddha Kapoor, Ananya Panday, Swara Bhaskar & Other Bollywood Celebs at Abu Jani-Sandeep Khosla’s Diwali 2018 Bash Stunned in Ethnic Wear – See Pics.

-On the occasion of her 33rd birthday, let's hear some of Swara Bhaskar's strong and honest quotes:
+On the occasion of her 33rd birthday, let's hear some of Swara Bhasker's strong and honest quotes:

 On Being A Typical Delhi Girl And On Her Family...